Lucas-vanerven/Internship-clone/diagrams/README.md

 # Example command to generate PNG
 java -jar plantuml.jar c4-level1-context.puml
 ```

-### VS Code Integration
-Install the "PlantUML" extension in VS Code to preview diagrams directly in the editor.

 ### C4 PlantUML Library
 These diagrams use the C4-PlantUML library which provides C4 model-specific notation.
 The library is automatically included via the `!include` statements at the top of each file.